 What is advanced data analytics?

 Advanced analytics is a term coined by Gartner that refers to the “autonomous or semi-autonomous examination of data or content using sophisticated techniques and tools, typically beyond those of traditional business intelligence (BI), to discover deeper insights, make predictions, or generate recommendations.”

 Let’s break down the components of Gartner’s core definition to more clearly define advanced analytics in simple terms (click to expand each definition).

-As such, advanced analytics ultimately helps businesses make better decisions from business data by automating the generation of nuanced and in-depth insights and recommendations.
+As a result, advanced analytics helps businesses make better decisions by automating the generation of nuanced and in-depth insights and recommendations.

 Now, let’s talk with more specificity about how advanced analytics accomplishes this goal.